Vijayesh314/Stellar-Classification-with-Python/README.md

 * **Model Comparison**: Evaluate other classification algorithms (e.g., SVM, Gradient Boosting, K-Nearest Neighbors) to compare their performance and characteristics
 * **Introduce Noise**: Add controlled noise to the dataset to simulate real-world measurement inaccuracies and observe how the model's performance degrades, and how well it can recover after tuning
 * **Feature Engineering**: Explore creating new features from existing ones (e.g., ratios, products)

-## Contributing
-Feel free to fork this repository, open issues, or submit pull requests